 - It’s a bit poverty-stricken.
 Some nomads seem to go into shock when they see truly poor people for the first time.
 Cambodians are friendly, kind and funny but most of them are also living in real poverty.

 - It’s dusty.
 When it’s not raining, it’s hot and the city seems to be permanently layered in fine dust.
-It’s not uncomfortable to breathe in that but it’s probably not good for your lungs either.
+It’s not uncomfortable to breathe in but it’s probably not good for your lungs either.

 - The nightlife is a touch limited.
 It’s not quite as bad as Chiang Mai thanks to a very good bar/pub scene but there are 3-4 nightclubs and that’s your lot.
 However, combine this with the cheapest drinks ever and you may not notice until you’ve been there for a year.

 - You need to focus on personal safety and security more.
 If you live in a hotel or guarded complex life is easy in Siem Reap but if not, you need to take very good care over locking doors, windows and securing your belongings.

 The Most Important Things To Know About Customs, Culture, and Language

 Cambodia is full of quaint customs and traditions and unlike in its neighbor Thailand most of these customs if ignored will not bring huge amounts of offense.
 However, it is kind and decent to respect local traditions.

 The most important of these traditions are as follows: